ChrstphrHll/npc_gen/students/Lilia Agrippa.md

 year: 3
 guild: Fiesn
 partyID: 94
+tags:
+- Tiefling
+- Barbarian
+- Assault
+- 3rd
+- Fiesn
 ---
 # Lilia Agrippa
 ---
 ### Description
 - 3rd year Tiefling Barbarian in Fiesn
-- wavy lighter blonde hair that's a tousled bed head, Sea Green eyes, and Purple skin
+- wavy lighter blonde hair that's a tousled bed head, Gray eyes, and Purple skin
 - Is Efficient and Lackadaisical, and has Appreciation as their ideal

 ### Organizations